rob-murray/os-leaflet/README.md

 ## Description

-This is a new `L.TileLayer` that can be used to easily get Ordnance Survey products into a Leaflet map.
+The **os-leaflet** project is a new `L.TileLayer` that can be used to easily get Ordnance Survey products into a Leaflet map.

-!!
-This service requires an API KEY - @see http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/
+**Note:** This layer uses an Ordnance Survey service that requires an API KEY - see http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/

-This layer uses the OS Openspace Free service and the mapstack is defined for this service.

 ![ScreenShot](https://github.com/rob-murray/os-leaflet/raw/master/screenshot.png "Screenshot of demo app")